-The Directorate General of Civil Aviation (DGAC), after having expressed its concern about the development of flight sharing platforms, has finally decided to authorise the practice.
-The French Aeronautical Federation (FFA) decided that flight sharing should be called “extended cost-sharing flights” and should only be offered by aeroclubs and platforms that are affiliated with the FFA.
-The Federation authorises it by recognising its role in the development of tourist aviation and its democratisation.
-Indeed, according to them, 148 French aeroclubs have authorized the extended cost-sharing flight in 2019, for 2,535 flight hours with 3,647 passengers carried.
-It is about 400.000€ which were injected in these aeroclubs thanks to the flight sharing.
+The Directorate General of Civil Aviation (DGAC), after having expressed its concern about the development of flight-sharing platforms, has finally decided to permit the practice.
+In January 2020, the French Aeronautical Federation (FFA) decided that flight sharing should be called extended cost-sharing flights and should only be offered by aeroclubs and platforms affiliated with the FFA.
+The Federation permits it by recognising its role in the development and democratisation of tourist aviation.
+According to them, 148 French aeroclubs authorised extended cost-sharing flights in 2019, covering 2,535 flight hours with 3,647 passengers carried.
+About 400,000€ were injected in these aeroclubs thanks to flight sharing.

-The limits of Flight Sharing versus business aviation
+Flight-sharing versus business aviation

-The extended cost-sharing flight are flown by non-professional private pilots.
-They are qualified to carry passengers they know on a free light aviation flight.
-But they do not have the qualifications and training to carry passengers they do not know in exchange for a price.
-The paid transport of strangers puts pressure on the pilot in terms of respect of the schedules, flight conditions and the risk of cancellation in case of bad weather.
+Extended cost-sharing flights are flown by non-professional private pilots.
+They are qualified to carry passengers they know on a free light flight.
+But they do not have the qualifications and training to charge to carry passengers they do not know.
+The paid transport of strangers puts pressure on the pilot in terms of schedules, flight conditions and cancellation due to bad weather.

 Also, the requirements for pilots are lower in terms of skills, experience and medical fitness.
 This significantly increases the risk of an in-flight incident.
-Business aviation, on the other hand, complies with the rules of Public Passenger Transport (PPT) where conditions are much stricter.
+Business aviation, on the other hand, has to meet with much stricter conditions.
 A minimum of two pilots is required and they must have all the qualifications required for commercial transport.
-These pilots also have Instrument Flying Rules (IFR) ratings that allow them to fly by instrument, particularly in deteriorating weather conditions.
-While non-commercial pilots are mostly not qualified to fly under these rules.
+These pilots also have Instrument Flying Rules (IFR) ratings that allow them to fly by instrument, particularly in poor weather conditions while non-commercial pilots are mostly not qualified to fly under these rules.

 Poorly adapted light aircraft

-The aircraft used in the Flight Sharing model are often single-engine aircraft.
+The aircraft used in the flight sharing model are often single-engine aircraft.
 They are flown by a single pilot, have narrow cabins and a very limited range.

 A lack of insurance

-In France, in the case of a free transport (flight sharing), the pilot’s liability can only be engaged for proven fault, with a ceiling of 114,336€ per passenger and that “only the inexcusable fault of the carrier allows this ceiling to be waived and full compensation to be awarded.”
+In France, the pilot’s liability in the case of a free transport (flight-sharing) can only be engaged for proven fault, with a ceiling of €114,336 per passenger and that “only the inexcusable fault of the carrier allows this ceiling to be waived and full compensation to be awarded.”

 In the case of a paid flight under public transport conditions, liability may be incurred for presumed (and not proven) fault with a ceiling of €140,000 per passenger.
 The carrier will have to prove that it was not at fault or that the accident was caused by a third party in order to be exempted from full compensation.
 Passengers who use flight-sharing platforms are therefore much less protected than if they had flown within the legal framework of business aviation.

-Finally, flight sharing is at the limits of commercial aviation.
-In the event of an accident, the judge is sovereign to requalify a cost-sharing flight as illegal public passenger transport.
-The carrier is liable to a penalty of up to 1 year imprisonment and a fine of 75,000€ according to article L6236-6 of the french transport code.
+Finally, flight sharing is on the limits of commercial aviation.
+In the event of an accident, it is up to the judge to requalify a cost-sharing flight as illegal public passenger transport.
+The carrier is liable to a penalty of up to 1-year imprisonment and a fine of €75,000 under French law.

 The risk of transporting fraudulent goods

-Flight Sharing hardly meet the needs of businesses and business travellers.
-Business travellers need customized solutions that fit perfectly with their company’s business travel policies.
+Flight-sharing does not really meet the needs of businesses and business travellers.
+Business and VIP travellers need customized solutions (like a concierge) that fit perfectly with their company’s business travel policies.
 Moreover, the light aircraft offered on these flight-sharing platforms are not suitable for transporting businesspeople or high-net-worth travellers.